vaclav/Physics/README.md

 #### Project directory variable
 The project requires the path variable `jetbrains.mps.samples.Physics.home` to be set to function properly, which should point to the folder of this repository.

+## Documentation
+You can find some detailed documentation on how to use or improve the language on the [wiki page of this repository](./wiki).

+## Contribute

+A list of features to add or issues to fix is located in the [TODO.md](./TODO.md) file.
+You may also check the github issues of this repository.